Take Two #51: Movie Magic

 When Albert left his native Brooklyn to go to Los Angeles and become a fulltime magician, Dai Vernon gave him a piece of advice that he offered to many magic hopefuls, namely to choose one trick and do it better than anyone in the world.
 This film is a silent recording of the trick that Goshman decided to devote himself to, none other than Vernon’s own iconic creation, Spellbound, in which a silver half dollar continually and mysteriously transforms into a copper English Penny, and then back again.

 Michael Skinner was both a friend and a mentor, and I wrote about him in Take Two #26.
-Sadly, the YouTube videos I posted at the time have since been taken down; I intend to replace the links in the essay with alternatives soon.
-However for the present, here is a wonderful film by Larry Thornton of Michael that begins with a brief interview.
+Here is a wonderful film by Larry Thornton of Michael that begins with a brief interview.
 He then moves on to performance (without sound), that includes a number of his favorite routines, most of which I had the chance to see him perform many times.
 The final routine was one he performed for me the very first time we met.

 I devoted Take Two #31 to Martin Nash, who, living in Canada during the years of The Magic Palace, performed on the show many time.
 This Thornton film is of Martin performing at the start of a lecture, presenting an assortment of material from his first two books by Stephen Minch.